Is Africa a safe place to visit?

 How long is a piece of string?
 In truth, there is no easy answer to this, as the cost per person will vary depending on factors such as the level of accommodation you are looking for, the time of year you want to travel (high and low season safari accommodation rates can vary immensely month to month), what class of cabin you want to fly in, and if there is anything specific activity-wise you want to include, to name a few.

-That said, as a very rough guide, the following costs would be starting levels per person sharing in high season:
+That said, as a very rough guide, the following costs would be starting levels (excluding international flights) per adult (or child over 12) sharing:

 Will we need any vaccinations or medication?